yashkolte/Taskify/README.md

 ## License

-This project is licensed under the MIT License.
-Feel free to use and modify it as you like.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.